wwnorton/design-system/website/docs/getting-started.md

 Additional documentation for `@wwnds/core` can be found on our <a href={useBaseUrl('sassdoc')} target='\_blank' rel='noopener noreferrer'>Sassdoc</a>.

-## `@wwnds/react`
+## React

-The React is the primary implementation of the components in the design system.
+The `@wwnds/react` package is the primary implementation of the components in the design system.
 It contains no styling, so while it is not required that you use it with `@wwnds/core`, it is highly recommended that you use them together.